• Skip to primary navigation

 Where is CARE based?

-CARE International is a confederation of 21 International Members, Candidates and Affiliates — Australia, Austria, Canada, Czech Republic, Denmark, Egypt, France, Georgia, Germany, India, Indonesia, Japan, Luxembourg, Morocco, Netherlands, Norway, Peru, Sri Lanka, Thailand, the UK and the USA — forming one of the world’s largest independent, international emergency relief and development assistance organisations.
+CARE International is a confederation of 21 International Members, Candidates and Affiliates — forming one of the world’s largest independent, international emergency relief and development assistance organisations.
 The national agencies operate independently but cooperate closely and work together with the CARE International Board and Secretariat, based in Geneva.

 Does CARE Australia have political or religious affiliations?

-CARE Australia is non-religious and non-political, allowing us to deliver humanitarian assistance to anyone in need regardless of race, gender, ethnicity, age, religion or political views.
+CARE Australia is non-religious and non-political, allowing us to deliver humanitarian assistance to anyone in need regardless of race, ethnicity, age, religion, political views and including men, women, boys and girls.
 To find out more, please visit our Mission and Vision page.

-Why does CARE focus on women? and what about men & boys?
+Why does CARE focus on women & girls?

 How are CARE's projects funded and does CARE receive funding from governments?